 Elsewhere: Can’t make it to Scallywags?
-You can also find leak-proof bento boxes at Superstore, the Independent, Indigo, Justice, and Baby and Me.
+You can also find leak-proof bento boxes in Kelowna at Superstore, the Independent, Indigo, Justice, TJs, Baby and Me, and Chicken Little.

 2. THE ULTIMATE BACKPACK

-It took us a few years to find the perfect school backpack, and it was worth the wait!
 Parkland backpacks are made from 100% recycled plastic water bottles, plus they come in a ton of super cool patterns.
-Plus they come in two sizes, so your kindergartner will be carrying a bag that actually fits.
-This purchase was a total no-brainer, and it’s available at local stores!
+And they come in two sizes, so your kindergartner will be carrying a bag that actually fits.

 Shop local: Baby and Me